Video games in the Philippines: Game development industry

 The Philippines is a minor player regarding the game development industry.
 In 2011, it was reported that the local industry only has a 0.02% market share of the $90 billion global industry.
 The majority of the game development industry is focused on outsourcing to foreign companies rather than creation of local content.
 According to the Game Developers Association of the Philippines (GDAP), there are about 4,000 professionals representing about 60 companies involved in the game development industry as of 2013.
 The Philippines' primary competitors in this field are China, Singapore, Malaysia and Vietnam.

 The first Filipino-developed commercial computer game was Anito: Defend a Land Enraged which was released in November 2003.
 2 months prior to the release of Anito, in September 2003, a free and open source Solitaire card game named Drac was also released by Rico Zuñiga, which makes Drac the first Filipino-developed computer game and game development framework.
 Drac was also used to create another card game based on the rules of the popular Filipino game, Tong-its which was released in November 2003.

 In 2016 the French video game development company Ubisoft announced plans to establish a subsidiary in the country, which opened on March 28, 2016, in Santa Rosa, Laguna in partnership with De La Salle University.

 The University of The Visayas New School (UVNS) offers esports and game development through their Senior High Arts and Design track.
 UVNS offers subjects like game theory, mechanics, strategy, and game awareness.
 Students can also pick up game design, branding, and shoutcasting as well as entrepreneurship.

 After the return qualification of two Filipino teams for the world DOTA 2 tournament in 2017, esports backers like Sen. Bam Aquino see the potential of the online gaming industry to bring honor to the country while creating jobs and ushering in investments.

 In esports

 Due to the popularity of video gaming in the Philippines, various outlets have conducted tournaments from local to international levels.
 In 2016 the Manila Cup held various gaming competitions with participation by local and international players, featuring games such as Mortal Kombat XL, BlazBlue Chronophantasma and Street Fighter.
 Big name conventions such as the Asia Pop Comic Convention and eSports and Gaming Summit hold various video game tournaments as part of their programs.

 The surging popularity of esports in the Philippines has led to various Filipino teams competing in renowned eSports tournaments worldwide, even producing champions over different tournaments.

 In 2017, a national eSports league was established which is called The Nationals.

 Esports was introduced for the first time as a medal event in the 2019 Southeast Asian Games in which the Philippines hosted.
+Esports would be subsequently featured in succeeding editions of the regional games.